 The timeline of Exhibit # is supported by the noted exhibits by reference as all matter of facts.

-CAUSE OF ACTION I

-FRAUDULENT MISREPRESENTATION

-ELEMENTS

-1 The defendant made a false representation of material fact BoA has meet this element in multitudes but use that ambiguity to mask their actions as a misdirection of sorts.
-One example is the concealment of the LOFR

-2 The defendant knew the statement was false when making it.

-3 The defendant intended for the plaintiff to rely on the false statement.

-4 The plaintiff justifiably relied on the false statement.

-5 The plaintiff suffered damages due to its reliance on the defendant's false statement.

-CAUSE OF ACTION (unjust enrichments)
+CAUSE OF ACTIONS (Overview)

 Argument:

-The Plaintiff respectfully requests that the Court grant the Motion to Dismiss filed by the Defendant.
+The Plaintiff respectfully requests that the Court reconsider it’s OPINION AND ORDER ON MOTION TO DISMISS AND STRIKE THE SUMMONS AND COMPLAINT and ORDER ON MOTIONS FOR RECONSIDERATION.
 The Defendant's Motion is an attempt to evade its liability for its own fraudulent behavior.
-The Defendant committed fraud by concealing the existence of a second mortgage on the property, which put the Plaintiff at risk of losing the property and caused financial harm.
-The Defendant should not be rewarded for its bad faith actions.
+The Defendant committed fraud by concealing the existence of a second mortgage on the property, which put the Plaintiff at great risk had they failed to put out the reconveyance.
+The Defendant should not be rewarded for their bad faith actions.

 The Plaintiff has established the essential elements of the claim for fraud by showing that the Defendant made a false representation of a material fact with knowledge of its falsity and with the intent to deceive the Plaintiff.
-The Defendant concealed the existence of the second mortgage and continued to accept payments from the Plaintiff for years, despite the fact that the Plaintiff was unaware of the second mortgage.
+The Defendant concealed the existence of the second mortgage and it’s satisfaction and continued to accept payments from the Plaintiff for years, despite the fact that the Plaintiff was unaware of the second mortgage or conveyance.
 The Defendant's conduct is unconscionable and violates the principles of equity and justice.

 The Defendant should not be allowed to keep the profits it gained from its fraudulent behavior, as that would be unjust enrichment.
 The Plaintiff has made all the payments on the property, but those payments should not be considered a benefit to the Defendant, as it obtained the payments by fraud.
 The doctrine of unclean hands bars the Defendant from profiting from its own wrongdoing.

 The Plaintiff's interest in the property is superior to the Defendant's interest, as the Defendant acquired the second mortgage through fraud.
-The Defendant has unclean hands, as it concealed the second mortgage from the Plaintiff and continued to accept payments on the property.
+The Defendant has unclean hands, as it concealed the second mortgage by not following through with requirements to send the paperwork to the Plaintiff dispit it being said right on the top of the letter and keep this information from the Plaintiff and continued to accept payments on the property.
 The Plaintiff is entitled to relief in equity, and the Defendant should be required to release the second mortgage and convey the property to the Plaintiff free and clear of any encumbrances.